TAC Accessibility Grant

 How do I apply?

-For all TAC grant programs, applications must be submitted no later than 11:59 pm on the deadline date.
+The TAC Accessibility Grant is only available through TAC Grants Online separate from the application for the associated project grant.
 TAC does not accept applications by any other means of delivery.
 You will receive a confirmation email when your application is submitted.
-Check your spam/junk mail folder if it doesn’t arrive in your in-box.
+Check your spam/junk mail folder if it doesn’t arrive in your inbox.

 1. Availability for this grant differs per program.
 Check the Program Guidelines for your program to determine if the TAC Accessibility grant is available.